scottrenz/Associated/README.md

 This app shows what System Employees are currently in.
 With a click of a button, that Association is removed.

-With a click of a button, you can enter the name of an Employee and the name of a System to which that Employee is so be associated.
+With a click of a button, you can enter the name of an Employee and the name of a System to which that Employee is to be associated.